Last year, when I shared my Mom’s wintry mantel decor, I had so many questions about how to make the DIY beaded snowflake ornaments.

 - Use the 28 gauge wire to attached bugle beads in triangle shapes in between each spoke.

 Here are the more detailed steps.
+But if you want to skip some steps, this kit has the “spoke” shape already made.
 First, cut three length of 20 gauge wire.
 Start with approx 7″ and then you can adjust to make your beaded snowflake ornaments bigger/smaller:

 Straighten the wire as much as you can: